-- 1. Nature of the demonstration (i.e. march, gathering, die in, poster campaign or other). - 2.
-Goals of the demonstration (i.e. disruption, informational or other). - 3.
-Location of the demonstration. - 4.
-Expected attendance. - 5.
-Security needs of the demonstration. - 6.
-Time of the demonstration. - 7.
-Plans for managing disruptive behavior, should it occur. - 8.
+- 1. Nature of the demonstration (i.e. march, gathering, die in, poster campaign or other).

+- 2. Goals of the demonstration (i.e. disruption, informational or other).

+- 3. Location of the demonstration.

+- 4. Expected attendance.

+- 5. Security needs of the demonstration.

+- 6. Anticipated cost. i.e. additional staff and/or materials. - 7.
+Time of the demonstration. - 8.
+Plans for managing disruptive behavior, should it occur. - 9.
 Any other necessary considerations.
-For example, if the demonstration opposes or otherwise relates to another approved North Central event, the location of a resultant demonstration will be discussed with organizers to allow them to be as proximate to the other event as is deemed safe and reasonable. - 9.
-Contact information for demonstration organizers.
+For example, if the demonstration opposes or otherwise relates to another approved North Central event, the location of a resultant demonstration will be discussed with organizers to allow them to be as proximate to the other event as is deemed safe and reasonable. - Contact information for demonstration organizers, including information for any individuals or organizations involved from outside of the North Central College community.